eh-jogos/godot-vfx-experiments/README.md

 # godot-vfx-experiments
 Project to Gather experiments in shaders, particles and other vfx in Godot.
+You can see it in action [here!](https://eh-jogos.itch.io/shaderexperiments)

-So far, mostly things I'm learning with GDQuest Courses:
+So far, it's mostly things I'm learning with GDQuest Courses:
 - [GDQuest Godot Shaders Coure](https://gdquest.mavenseed.com/courses/shader-secrets-learn-to-code-2d-and-3d-shaders-in-godot)

 # Licenses